Trees Are Vital For Clean Water

 In my last blog we talked about the importance of trees for air quality; the first pillar of tree planting.
-This blog we will be shifting from Co2 to H2O.
-While the planet is made up of two thirds water, and the human body contains about the same amount, trees hold a little less as they are made up of approximately50% water.
-Like I said earlier, life cannot exist without water.
+This blog we will be shifting from CO2 to H2O.
+While the planet is made up of two thirds water, and the human body contains about the same amount, trees hold a little less as they are made up of approximately 50% water.

 Trees not only save rain water from ending up in the storm drains, trees also play a large role in our ecosystems watershed.
 A watershed is an area of land that catches the water which then makes its way into streams, rivers, lakes, and ultimately to the sea.
 If an area is hit with a heavy rainfall or flash flooding, having trees will help to mitigate the damage caused as they absorb a large part of the rainfall.
 The tree will then release water back into the earth and atmosphere over time rather than all at once.